This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 “We have been preparing for UK cases of novel coronavirus and we have robust infection control measures in place to respond immediately.
 We are continuing to work closely with the World Health Organization and the international community as the outbreak in China develops to ensure we are ready for all eventualities.”

-The eighth case confirmed in the United States is a student at University of Massachusetts Boston, public health officials in Massachusetts said during a call with reporters on Saturday.
-The man had recently returned from Wuhan, China, the epicenter of the coronavirus outbreak.
+Two cases have been confirmed in San Benito County, California according to a statement provided by San Benito County Public Health Services.

+The confirmed cases in San Benito County are related — the individuals are husband and wife, both 57 years of age, according to the statement.
+The husband recently traveled from Wuhan, China, and the wife did not — therefore, there has been person-to-person transmission.

-The other cases include one in Washington state, two in California, one in Arizona and two in Illinois.
+Six confirmed cases are in California, one in Massachusetts, one in Washington state, one in Arizona, and two in Illinois.

 The State Department is telling US citizens not to travel to China amid the outbreak.
 In an advisory posted on the State Department website Friday, the agency elevated its travel warning to “Do Not Travel” and warned of possible “travel restrictions to be put into effect with little or no advance notice.”